subham9499/OpenLANE-Workshop/README.md

 ![](/images/9.png)

-yosys_2.stat.rpt folder is the one we use for collculating buffer ratio ,flop ratio etc.
+yosys_2.stat.rpt folder is the one we use for calculating buffer ratio ,flop ratio etc.